grafana/dataplane/docs/contract/timeseries.md

-# Time Series Kind Formats
+# Time series data frame kind

-## Properties Shared by All Time Series Based Formats
+## Common properties

+Data frames of the kind _time series_ have the following properties:

 - Frames should be sorted by the time column/field in ascending order[^1]
 - The Time field(s):